eitang5/Relation_extraction/Combined_models/README.md

     roberta_st2:
       pretrained_model_folder
   st3:
-    LLM_st3:
-      nothing so far
     rebel_st3:
       pretrained_model.pth
 ```

-The LLM_st3 options does not require anything for the moment. but it is still kept because a future LLM might need something stored in there.

 When adding new files into `st0` or `rebel_st3` be mindful of keeping the file as the same file type as shown in the example.

 TBW where to find these files